apache/pulsar/site2/docs/cookbooks-retention-expiry.md

 ### Set size thresholds and backlog retention policies

-You can set a size threshold and backlog retention policy for all of the topics in a {% popover namespace %} by specifying the namespace, a size limit, and a policy by name.
+You can set a size threshold and backlog retention policy for all of the topics in a [namespace](reference-terminology.md#namespace) by specifying the namespace, a size limit, and a policy by name.

 #### pulsar-admin